Concerning the COVID-19 situation:

 the differential carrier can be removed from the transaxle housing.

 Now, remove the shift lever/top cover assembly.
 Remove the shift fork retaining bolts.
-Rotate the shifter rails with pliers to unseat the poppet balls.
+Rotate the shifter rails with pliers to unseat the detent balls.
 Using a long drift (or rod) from the differential end, drive out the shifter rails forward and out of the housing.
 CAUTION!
-Hold your fingers over the holes or insert a 1/4" roll pin punch into the poppet bores to prevent the balls from flying out while the rails are being removed!
+Hold your fingers over the holes or insert a 1/4" roll pin punch into the detent bores to prevent the balls from flying out while the rails are being removed!

 Remove the bolts from the main shaft bearing retainer and bump the main shaft and bearing forward and out of the housing.
 The upper 1st and 2nd/3rd sliding gears can be removed as the shaft is removed from the housing.
 Inspect the reverse idler gear for excessive wear or damage and replace it if necessary.
 Otherwise, the reverse idler gear doesn't need to be removed.

 Remove the countershaft nut and bump the shaft rearward out of the housing.
 The lower gears and spacers can now be removed.
 Note the sequence of the spacers and gears for correct reassembly!
+Inspect all parts for wear, clean inside the housing and install the parts in reverse order of removal.

-NOTE - When installing a set
+NOTE - When installing a

-of special-made 2nd and 3rd speed gear set (especially
+custom-made 2nd and 3rd speed gear set (especially

 a 21 tooth and higher second speed gear), the shift fork and sometimes the